 Of course, the legislation does not concern itself with the content of a contract.
 The organisation is also to a large extent free in the selection of strategic procurement choices, such as contract duration, number of lots (partial contracts), and number of suppliers.
 After the contract has been awarded, the contracting entity must publish the result of the tender (the supplier who has won the contract) in the TED database.

-For further information, please contact the Tactical Purchasing department.
+For further information, please contact the Tactical Purchasing (English information) department.
+That page is also available in Dutch.